helidon-io/helidon-examples/examples/imperative/data-jdbc/h2/README.md

 This example runs an imperative Pokemon application using an embedded, in-memory H2 database.
 It demonstrates direct use of `JdbcClient` for list, optional, scalar, generated-key, update, and transactional operations.

-The configuration creates an H2 data source through HikariCP. `Main` builds an immutable `JdbcClientConfig` from that existing data source and contributes the complete client configuration list with `Services.set`.
-The Service Registry then publishes the Default JDBC Client used by `PokemonService`.
+The configuration creates an H2 data source through HikariCP. `Main` builds a named immutable `JdbcClientConfig` from that existing data source and contributes the client configuration with `Services.set`.
+The Service Registry then publishes the named JDBC Client injected into `PokemonService`.

 `Main` also constructs a standalone client from the existing `DataSource` and passes it to `SchemaInitializer`.
 This keeps schema setup outside the managed transaction path while demonstrating both construction modes.
 No external